alexandertrefz/essence/packages/website/diagnostics.md

 ### `ambiguous-conformance`

-More than one Namespace in scope makes the Type conform to the Protocol.
+More than one Namespace in scope makes the Type conform to the Protocol, and none of them targets it more closely than the rest.
+The same specificity order Method dispatch uses applies here: a concrete `for List<Integer> is Equatable` wins over the blanket `List<ItemType> is Equatable`, while a target that only COVERS the Type without spelling it out — a Union the Type is a member of — ties with the blanket one rather than beating it.

 ### `nonconforming-namespace`